notmail/notmail_spec/spec/send_api.md

    | unsuscribed_users (array of strings) # from 'users' origin field
    | msg_id [only for ack messages]
 ```
+A 'list' type message may not fail even if users are not subscribed.

 #### Request Example